smpollak/MPSS-25su-DoC-Blog/content/team_posts/phase1.md

     * Wants an easier way to understand the way politicians will affect economic conditions
   * User stories:
     * As an economist, I want to input a wide range of economic variables with granular precision so that I can simulate some different policy scenarios and their effects on the Gini coefficient.
-    * I want to compare predicted Gini coefficients across multiple countries and time periods to identify trends and outliers that inform policy discussions.
+    * As an economist, I want to compare predicted Gini coefficients across multiple countries and time periods to identify trends and outliers that inform policy discussions.
-    * I want customizable visualization tools to create detailed graphs that clearly communicate the relationships between variables and wealth inequality to diverse audiences.
+    * As an economist, I want customizable visualization tools to create detailed graphs that clearly communicate the relationships between variables and wealth inequality to diverse audiences so that
+    * As an economist, I want to be able to give my expert and academic opinions on policy posts so that I can fact-check politicians and share my informed analyses.

 ## Models